This post is also available in: Italian

 Yes, I received special graces that transformed stubborn attitudes that I’d been unable to change..
 That would have been enough.
 But Mass at the catacombs, praying in St. Peters, and gaping in amazement at Michelangelo’s Sistine chapel bonded me to the Catholic Tradition in an extraordinary way that is impossible to put into words.
 I was immersed in Catholic heritage and “caught it.”
 Things that I had just previously read about now came alive, and the experience created a zeal to learn more that is still there now, after thirty years.

-With daily Mass, prayer, and wonderful ship-board entertainment, this cruise will combine pilgrimage, conference, and vacation in one unforgettable week that will change the lives of the pilgrims who will joining us .
+With daily Mass, prayer, art and cuisine, this journey will combine pilgrimage, conference, and vacation in one unforgettable adventure that will change the lives of the pilgrims who will joining us.
 We invite you to be one of them!